 It is not unusual for businesses and organizations to assign one of their regular employees the task of lobbying.
 Registration and reporting by these lobbyists are required.
-On the L-2, an employee lobbyist will prorate his or her gross pay according to the amount of time spent lobbying in order to arrive at the amount of compensation for lobbying that is required to be reported.
+On the L-2 Monthly Expenditure report, an employee lobbyist will prorate his or her gross pay according to the amount of time spent lobbying in order to arrive at the amount of compensation for lobbying that is required to be reported.
 Some months may show little or no activity, others may reflect nearly full-time lobbying work.

 The principal lobbyist discloses payments to the subcontractor on the L-2.

-File the L-1 listing the principal lobbyist as the employer.
-In the Remarks section, name the clients for whom you will lobby.
-The subcontractor will file monthly L-2 reports disclosing any payments received from the principal lobbyist and any expenditure made
+File the L-1 listing the principal lobbyist and client as the employer.
+The subcontractor will file L-2 Monthly Expenditure reports disclosing any payments received from the principal lobbyist and any expenditures made

 Some businesses are formed strictly to provide lobbying services to clients.
 Other law firms, public relations firms and consultant businesses provide lobbying services as part of their overall package of services.
 For registration and reporting purposes, each is considered a lobbying firm.
 The lobbying firm files a registration statement for each client-employer, listing the names of the firm’s partners or employees who will conduct the actual lobbying on the L-1.
 The monthly L-2 report will show the amount of compensation received by the firm from each client for all lobbying services, as well as the combined expenses of the individuals who did the lobbying for that client.

-Note: The firm’s partners or employees (agents) doing the actual lobbying are listed on the L-1 (these individuals do not file separate L-1 forms, although an ID page must be submitted for each).
+Note: The firm’s partners or employees (agents) doing the actual lobbying are listed on the L-1 (these individuals do not file separate L-1 forms, although an agent entry must be completed for each).
 The firm is expected to file one combined L-2 report showing the compensation earned and expenditures made by all lobbying agents; if the firm fails to file accurate and timely L-2s, the responsibility rests with the agents.

 This is a person who lobbies, but satisfies one of the exemptions and is not required to register or report.
 Occasionally, the lobbyist elects to register anyway.
-Volunteer lobbyists who choose to register and report should note their status in the “Remarks” section of the L-1 form, so it is clear that this is a voluntary registration and no monthly L-2 reports are required.
-Monthly expense reports will be required unless the registration is marked “volunteer.”
+Volunteer lobbyists who choose to register and report should choose Yes in the area of the registration that asks "Are you exempt from filing monthly reports for any of the months you are employed?" section of the L-1 registration, so that it is clear that no monthly L-2 reports are required.
+Monthly expense reports will be required for any months not checked in this section.

 One type of unsalaried lobbyist is a person who lobbies without compensation except for reimbursement of travel and personal expenses.
 It would not be unusual for a neighborhood association or other locally-based citizens group to have such a lobbyist.

 This unsalaried lobbyist is required to register but does not need to file monthly L-2 reports if the payments received are for non-reportable expenses.
-If no reportable expenses will be made, note that fact in the “Remarks” section and also state that no L-2 reports will be filed.
-Otherwise, monthly expense reports are required.
+The "Are you exempt from filing monthly reports for any of the months you are employed?" section of the L-1 registration must be completed, so that it is clear that no monthly L-2 reports are required.
+Monthly expense reports will be required for any months not checked in this section.

 If an unsalaried lobbyist plans on making reportable expenses – for things such as gifts, entertainment, contributions or providing travel for legislators or other state employees – the lobbyist must register and file monthly L-2 reports, even though many of the reports may show zero expenditure activity.

-Another type of unsalaried lobbyists are people who take vacation or leave time from their jobs to lobby and are only reimbursed for lobbying-related expenses by the group or organization on whose behalf they lobby.
+Another type of unsalaried lobbyist is a person who takes vacation or leave time from their job to lobby and are only reimbursed for lobbying-related expenses by the group or organization on whose behalf they lobby.
 Persons who receive compensation for the time they spend lobbying – meaning they lobby on company time but do not receive special or premium pay for the time spent lobbying – are, in fact, being paid to lobby and are considered salaried or paid lobbyists.

-Note: Many unsalaried lobbyists need to register because they received “other consideration” for lobbying; if no reportable expenditures will be made, however, they do not need to file L-2 reports as long as they state in the Remarks section, “no reportable expenses."
+Note: Many unsalaried lobbyists need to register because they received “other consideration” for lobbying; if no reportable expenditures will be made, however, they do not need to file L-2 reports as long as the "Are you exempt from filing monthly reports for any of the months you are employed?" section of the L-1 registration has been completed, so that it is clear that no monthly L-2 reports are required.
+Monthly expense reports will be required for any months not checked in this section.

-This is a lobbyist who will be pursuing his or her own agenda with the legislature or state agencies.
+This is a lobbyist who will be pursuing their own agenda with the legislature or state agencies.
 There is no “employer of lobbyist.”
 The lobbyist is working on his or her own behalf.
 Frequently, self-employed lobbyists fall under one of the exemptions outlined above.
-However, if the lobbyist is not exempt (because, for example, he or she spends money to entertain a legislator), then he or she must register, showing him or herself as the lobbyist employer.
+However, if the lobbyist is not exempt (because, for example, they spend money to entertain a legislator), then they must register, showing him or herself as the lobbyist employer.
 If the person makes or plans to make reportable expenses, then monthly L-2 filing is also required.

 L-1, L-2, L-3